Animal Care and Use Protocols

 For an Already Approved Protocol

-If you wish to increase the number of animals you need or there is a minor change in the procedures of your already approved Animal Care and Use Protocol, you may send an amendment to the committee requesting this change.
+If you wish to increase the number of animals you need or there is a minor change in the procedures of your already approved protocol, then you must complete a Protocol Amendment and submit it to the committee requesting this change.
 If you are planning to make a major change in your protocol (i.e. a change in drugs used, different surgical site, etc.), then you must submit a new Protocol Form and will not be able to submit an amendment.

 Types of Protocol Review

-There are two methods for reviewing protocols at this institution, Expedited Committee Review or Full Committee Review.
+There are two methods for reviewing protocols at this institution, Designated Member Review or Full Committee Review.